libretro/docs/docs/development/shader/slang-shaders.md

 We can also disassemble back to our desired GLSL dialect in the GL backend based on which GL version we're running, which effectively means we can completely sidestep all our current problems with a pure GLSL based shading system.

 Another upside is that we no longer have to deal with vendor-specific quirks in the GLSL frontend.
-A common problem when people write for nVidia is that people mistakingly use `float2`/`float3`/`float4` types from Cg/HLSL, which is supported as an extension in their GLSL frontend.
+A common problem when people write for nVidia is that they mistakenly use `float2`/`float3`/`float4` types from Cg/HLSL, which is supported as an extension in their GLSL frontend.

 ## Why not SPIR-V directly?

 This was considered, but there are several convenience problems with having a shading spec around pure SPIR-V. The first problem is metadata.
 In GLSL, we can quite easily extend with custom `#pragmas` or similar, but there is no trivial way to do this in SPIR-V outside writing custom tools to emit special metadata as debug information or similar with OpSource.

 We could also have this metadata outside in a separate file, but juggling more files means more churn, which we should try to avoid.
 The other problem is convenience.
 If RetroArch only accepts SPIR-V, we would need an explicit build step outside RetroArch first before we could test a shader.
-This gets very annoying during shader development, so it is clear that we need to support GLSL anyways, making SPIR-V support kinda redundant.
+This gets very annoying during shader development, so it is clear that we need to support GLSL anyway, making SPIR-V support largely redundant.

 The main argument for supporting SPIR-V would be to allow new shading languages to be used.
 This is a reasonable thing to consider, which is why the goal is to not design ourselves into a corner where it's only Vulkan GLSL that can possibly work down the line.
 We are open to the idea that new shading languages that target SPIR-V will emerge.